0xEc4y/gnat/README.md

 ## Current Features

 - Read contents of file and display in standard output.
+- Return stdin if no input file was passed
 - Handling **CTRL+C**
 - Handling any **IO-Error** or **OS-Error**
 - Parse command line paramaters.